 There are too many horrifying stories and the purpose of this blog is not to exorcize those demons.
 It’s a simple truth without the gory details.
 It’s about recognizing past mistakes and overcoming adversity.
 It’s about coming to terms with my own demons and understanding how I allowed myself to become vulnerable prey for a man who loved to hate me and hated to love me.
 But, I think he did love me once… I know he did.

 Most of us discover who we are during our adolescence.
-I didn’t know I was supposed to be developing my sense of self when I was a teenager; therefore, I spent most of my twenties and thirties growing up.
-And I’m still learning.
+I didn’t realize I was supposed to be developing my sense of self when I was a teenager; therefore, I spent most of my twenties and thirties growing up.
+And I’m still growing up.
 I guess you could say I’m a little slow on the uptake.

 Now, in my forties, I’ve realized that the only way to push forward is to go back and forgive.
 The “Our Father” even says, “Forgive us our trespasses, as we forgive those who trespass against us” (I’m not going to cite my source here because I’m certain the source is fairly common knowledge).
 So I seek forgiveness from myself and for myself.
 And, I have even found a way to forgive the man who inflicted immeasurable pain onto myself and my children (and my extended family…and friends, etc).